surfdog/static-blog/content/posts/independent-deployment-for-the-frontend.md

 {{% callout %}}

 Before diving in, I want to be clear that you shouldn't take this post at face value as advice for your personal situation.
+Here I'm presenting a few different means to make it possible to deploy part of your frontend separately.
+My examples use React, though I'm rather sure you can achieve this using other libraries or frameworks.

 {{% /callout %}}